E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping

 \subsection{Uncertainty Decomposition}

 While our formulation in \eqref{E2BKI_final_update} enhances continuous semantic mapping, reliable uncertainty estimation $u_m$ for the posterior $\boldsymbol{\alpha}_m$ remains crucial.
 A common surrogate is the normalized Dirichlet variance $\mathrm{Var}[\hbthm^{\psi_m}]$, which monotonically decreases as evidence accumulates and can therefore underestimate uncertainty in semantically ambiguous regions.
 To mitigate overconfidence and provide reliable uncertainty estimates for safe decision-making, we decompose $u_m$ into semantic uncertainty $u_{m, \text{sem}}$ and evidence sparsity $u_{m, \text{spa}}$.
-Concretely, the semantic uncertainty is computed as a kernel-weighted average of per-primitive uncertainties $u_j$: